What is the ABP?

 The ABP provides funding and support for teams of Columbia/Barnard students who tackle community challenges around the world, across the country, or in our own backyards!

 Currently, the ABP is supporting nine academic-break (spring and summer) civic engagement projects in communities from Jordan to Antiga to Louisiana and beyond.
-All nine groups are in the project planning phase and are recruiting students to round out their ABP project teams.
-To join a team, check out the individual project pages for recruitment information!
+Spring 2015 trips to Ethiopia, the Bahamas, and Lafayette, Louisiana were a great success!
+Check out more about their trips (and summer trips, too!) on the individual project pages.

 Two ways to participate